HeloiseMuller/WorkflowBowBlast/README.md

 `runIlumina=X204SC2102112-Z02-G001` is the name of the Illumina run.
 It needs to be in `$dir`.
 The raw Illumina reads needs to be organized as follow: `$dir/$runIlumina/raw_data/`

 `sample=data` is the name of the sample on which one wants to run the workflow.
-The fq.gz files need to begin with `sample` and to not contains any dots.
+The fq.gz files need to begin with `sample` and it cannot contain any dots.

 `path_species=/home/user/ref/genome1.fasta` is the path of the reference genome of the Illumina reads.
 The name of the species used in the outputs is `$species`. `$species` cannot contains any dots

 `path_species2=/home/user/ref/genome2.fasta` is the path of a reference genome of another species of interest.
 The name of this other species used in the outputs is `$species2`. `$species2` cannot contains any dots.
 This second species should be used if one wants to look for chimeric reads between `$species` and `$species2`.
 If not, comment these options.

 `integrity`, `trimmomatic`, `bowtie2` and `blastn` are the tools WorkflowBowBlast can run.
 They are detailed with more details thereafter.
-Set TRUE to run, FALSE to ignore them.
+Set TRUE to run, FALSE to ignore them. `parallele=TRUE` allows WorkflowBowBlast to run bowtie2 and blastn at the same time.

 `threads=20` set the total number of threads to use.
-If `bowtie2=TRUE` and `blastn=TRUE`, `threads` will be split between them since they run at the same time.
+If `bowtie2=TRUE` and `blastn=TRUE`, `threads` will be split between them if they run at the same time.

 ## Steps of the workflow

 ### Integrity

-This option calclute the md5 of the raw sequencing reads and run fastqc
+This option calculate the md5 of the raw sequencing reads and run fastqc

 ### Trimmomatic